How to Increase Ratings & Reviews with iOS Ratings Prompt

-The iOS Rating Prompt Apple released in 2017 is a no brainer for developers looking to acquire quality ratings at scale.
+The iOS ratings prompt, which Apple released in 2017, is a no-brainer for developers looking to acquire quality ratings at scale.
 Instagram made the headlines when they acquired 1.7 million ratings after they integrated the prompt, doubling their total ratings within a single week.

 The framework is broken down into 4 components:

-- 🔂 Cadence users see the rating prompt after the first time
+- Cadence users see the ratings prompt after the first time

-Your app was built with a promise: to lose weight, to save money, or to get better sleep to name a few.
+Your app was built with a promise – perhaps to lose weight, or to save money, or to get better sleep – to name a few.
 Your users become activated once your product delivers on the value that it promised.
-Using the examples above, these values could be: losing 5 pounds, saving your first $100, or 3 nights in a row of incredible sleep.
+Using the given examples, these values could be: losing 5 pounds, saving your first $100, or 3 nights in a row of incredible sleep.

-Targeting this cohort of users is important when figuring out who to show the Rating Prompt to, as your activated users have experienced your product value and are more likely to convert to giving a high rating.
+Targeting this cohort of users is important when figuring out who to show the ratings prompt to, as your activated users have experienced your product value and are more likely to convert to giving a high rating.

 At Keepsafe Photo Vault, we determined that a user was activated once they had imported a certain amount of content into the app.
 The completion of this event lead to many other high-value engagement events in addition to much higher retention.